US trade rep racked up bill as he flip-flopped on purchase of pricey office desk

 All told, after purchasing and expediting the shipping of the first desk, returning it, and then purchasing and shipping the second desk, the Office of the U.S. Trade Representative had spent nearly $4,000 on the desk alone, even though the Government Accountability Office prohibits cabinet secretaries from spending more than $5,000 on all office redecorations without requesting permission from Congress.

-In a statement to ABC News, the Office of the U.S. Trade Representative said "the cost of the returned desk was fully refunded and the [$300] cost for shipping the first desk back to the seller was completely covered by Ambassador Lighthizer using personal funds."
+In a statement to ABC News, the Office of the U.S. Trade Representative said "the cost of the returned desk was fully refunded."
+On Monday, Lighthizer's office told ABC News that Lighthizer covered the initial $575 cost of shipping the first desk.
 Emails between aides indicate the expedited shipping cost for the first desk was not refunded.

 The Office of the U.S. Trade Representative did not respond to other questions regarding its decision to replace the desks or whether they exceeded the $5,000 spending limit.